Manikantan16/Power-Bi/README.md

  - 📊 Completed a Power BI Desktop project that focused on analyzing customer churn rates.
  - The project included developing an interactive dashboard to visualize and explore churn patterns, taking into account various customer demographics and financial metrics.

-#### Project Structure
- - The project on customer churn rate analysis included the following tasks:
+#### The project on customer churn rate analysis included the following tasks:
- - 1st imported the Churn Data to the PowerBI Desk
+ - 1st imported the Churn Data to the PowerBI Desktop
  -  Transformed the data by following the below steps:
      -  customer_id: ID of the customer
      -  **surname:** (Not relevant for visulatisation, hence deleted from the dataset)